 In a matter of days, the company was able to get a restraining order, and very limited damage was done if any at all.
 We are unaware of any systemic problem in the US with the theft of confidential information, especially in small companies.

 Furthermore, we are not aware of any study that shows that only giving access to employees is substantially less risky than including vendors.
 Often, small companies have very unsophisticated cost accounting systems.
 This is especially true when it comes to product development in small companies.

 Indeed, many of the companies in our study see the product development budget as only including the external cost, ignoring the cost of the knowledge worker (the employees) that make up 99 percent of product development cost.

 When employees believe they are “free”, they are unlikely to decide to outsource anything for any cost.
-The best small companies in our studied had product development budget that charged true burden cost of employees to the projects.
+The best small companies in our study had a product development budget that charged the true burden cost of employees to the projects.

 Products are made up of technologies that are unique to a company/industry and many that are not.

 There is evidence to suggest that it is unwise to outsource core activities.
-Those activities that define your competitiveness and for which you can be world class.
-However, products are composed of core technologies and non-core technologies.
-Trying to be world class in everything will eventually result in being world class at nothing.
+Those activities define your competitiveness and for which you can be world-class.

 3. Skipping steps in the product development processes